vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 final case class PossibleOutput(tpe: RustType, status: Option[Status], isError: Boolean, schema: Schema[?])
 ```

-and once we fully processed one branch of a `Fallback`, we finalise these possible outputs and make them real outputs.
+and once we have fully processed one branch of a `Fallback`, we finalize these possible outputs and make them real outputs.
 The way these different error cases are mapped into different case classes of a a single error type (`LimitsEndpointError`) also complicates things.
 When we reach a `HttpCodec.Content` referencing  `Schema[LimitsEndpointError.LimitExceeded`] for example, all we see is a `Schema.Record` - and not the parent enum!
 For this reason in the code generator we are explicitly defining the error ADT type:

 ```scala
 val fromEndpoint = RustEndpoint.withKnownErrorAdt[LimitsEndpointError].zio